home-assistant/home-assistant.io/source/_integrations/backup.markdown

 ## Services

-The update entity exposes a services that can be used to automate the backup process.
+The backup integration exposes a service that can be used to automate the backup process.

 ### Service {% my developer_call_service service="backup.create" %}